 Helping Your Stressed Cat

-The first thing you need to know in order to help your anxious cat is that you should never punish or scold her for her anxious behavior.
+The first thing you need to know in order to help your anxious cat is that you should never punish or scold them for their anxious behavior.
 This will only increase negative associations and fear and make things worse instead of better.
-The goal should be to help her feel safe and relaxed in her surroundings.
+The goal should be to help them feel safe and relaxed in their surroundings.

 On the other hand, if your vet rules out a physical problem as the cause, this may mean that the issue is psychological.
 If this is the case, your vet should be able to advise you on a course of treatment.

-In addition to prescribing anti-anxiety medication to help keep your kitty calm, your vet may recommend a trainer or animal behaviorist who can help both you and your cat through behavioral conditioning and counter-conditioning.
-Behavioral conditioning involves identifying fear triggers in your kitty's life and either desensitizing her to these triggers through repeated, safe exposure, or removing them from her environment.
+In addition to prescribing anti-anxiety medication to help keep your kitty calm, your vet may recommend a board certified veterinary behaviorist or trainer who can help both you and your cat through behavioral conditioning and counter-conditioning.
+Behavioral conditioning involves identifying fear triggers in your kitty's life and either desensitizing her to these triggers through repeated, safe exposure, or removing them from their environment.
 Counter-conditioning, which is similar, involves training your cat to replace a negative behavior with a positive one, while forming positive associations with the new behavior.
-For example, if your cat is anxious when she can sense you're about to leave, train her to go lie down and reward her when she does with a treat or a favorite toy.
-In time, she'll associate your leaving with this positive reward and learn to be okay with it.
-The overall goal of this training and conditioning is to teach your cat that she's safe and that it's okay to relax.
+For example, if your cat is anxious when they can sense you're about to leave, train them to go lie down and reward them when they do with a treat or a favorite toy.
+In time, they'll associate your leaving with this positive reward and learn to be okay with it.
+The overall goal of this training and conditioning is to teach your cat that they're safe and that it's okay to relax.

 If Left Untreated